egarbarino/safari_gke_2/lesson_1/README.md

 ## Setting Up The Google Cloud Shell and GKE

-As I said a few moments ago, this course is structured in a such way that we will work on exploring Kubernetes one step at a time.
+As I said a few moments ago, this course is structured in such a way that we will work on exploring Kubernetes one step at a time.
 As such, the screen that you see now is largely empty.

-In the beginning our first goal is to gain access to the gcloud command.
+In the beginning, our first goal is to gain access to the gcloud command.
 The gcloud command acts as so-called God command since it allows interacting with all Google Cloud services.
 Nautrally, the gcloud command uses the Google Cloud APIs behind the scenes.

 In this course, we won't be using the web console because web-based workflows are hard to automate, script, and repeat.
-While using the command line is not quite the same as defining infrastructure as code using the likes of Terraform, it takes us a step closer in terms of understanding what resources are created as a result of our interactions.
+While using the command line is not quite the same as defining infrastructure as code---using the likes of Terraform, it takes us a step closer in terms of understanding what resources are created as a result of our interactions.

 As I work with the terminal, you'll notice that I divide my screen in multiple panes.
 I use a tool called TMUX for this purpose, which comes included with the Google Cloud Shell.
 You can get TMUX for your favorite Linux distribution as well as MacOS from github.com/tmux (T M U X)